pushkal913/Project-Management-Platform/README.md

 A comprehensive project management platform built for teams up to 10 employees, similar to Zoho Projects and Jira.

+## Recent Updates - Force Deployment v2
+- ✅ Password change functionality for admin users
+- 🧹 Documents system removed and will be rebuilt from scratch

 ## Features

 ### 🎯 Core Functionality